softwaresaved/MozFest2016-softwaresuccess/sessionplan.md

 1. Break into pairs.
 2. One person in the pair:
   * Chooses a piece of research software / scientific software they think is successful
-  * Describe to their partner why they think it is successful
+  * Describe to their partner why they think it is successful (Dan: maybe phrase this in terms of what measures makes them think it is successful?)
 3. Swap and do they same for the other person in the pair
 4. Discuss whether you had the same ways of identifying successful software, and where they differed.
+(Dan: is this discussion just between each pair or is it between all the pairs?)

 ### Learning Goal